Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 Pretty lanterns glow at night

-You can mix and match paper colors to accent whatever event that you'd like.
-You can even leave out the inside paper layer to create a brighter glow with your lantern.
+Mix and match paper colors to accent whatever event you’d like.
+You can also leave out the inside paper layer to create a brighter glow with your lantern.
 Hang the lanterns from a fence, from a tree branch or set out on the table.
-Whatever you do, I hope you enjoy atmosphere these lanterns create.
+Whatever you do, I hope you enjoy the atmosphere these lanterns create.

 « previous post